-Julia Meadows wanted to become a healthy mummy as she felt unhealthy after her second child and still having had lots of baby weight to lose from her first pregnancy.
-The trouble she says, is that she had a sweet tooth!
+Julia Meadows wanted to become a healthy mummy after her second child, but knew that would be challenging as she had a sweet tooth!

 After her daughter’s 4th birthday, Julia began to make herself accountable for her own actions again and decided she wanted to be a healthy role model for her kids – but most important of all she wants to be happy again and finally feel confident in her own skin.